gellison321/tsclustering/README.md

 ## <p align="center"> A clustering tool for timeseries data with temporal distortions.

-### **FEATURES**

-### Handling Data with Temporal Distortions
+### <p align="center"> Handling Data with Temporal Distortions

-By using DTW and interpolated averaging, this package is able to efficiently handle arrays of varied length without interpolation or padding.
+By using DTW and interpolated averaging, this package is able to efficiently handle arrays of varied length.

 <div align="center">
 <p>